Why Do So Many Schools Have Lead in the Drinking Water?RSS

 Eric Roy, Ph.D. | Scientific Founder

-With more schools in major cities testing positive for lead contamination (e.g. New York City, Cleveland, Chicago, Portland, Newark, San Francisco), we get lots of questions about what’s happening.
-The goal of this article is to shed some light on why lead contamination in schools is such an important thing.
+With schools in major cities across the country testing positive for lead contamination (e.g. New York City, Cleveland, Chicago, Portland, Newark, San Francisco), we get lots of questions about what’s happening.
+The goal of this article is to shed some light on why lead in school drinking water is such an important thing.

 There is no level of lead that is known to be safe for children.
 Period.